May 3, 2020

 It was is the scary part.
 Managing the eMMC is sometimes extremely difficult.
 An innocent tiny mistake can brick your device for good.
 What a harsh reward.
 Turris Omnia has 8Go NAND flash.
 It would be very sad to not use all that space.
 Anyway, at the moment we simply CAN'T boot from both USB3, because of U-Boot version. mSATA SSD or mPCIe to USB boot is possible, but it requires you to buy something else, one more time.

 Luckily, in addition to the default operating system, a rescue system is installed in SPI flash.
 We can exploit it to install solyste.
 To switch to rescue, follow this page.
 It is based on a busybox and a few other tools.
-There is a script called rescue.sh in /bin directory to reflash the router, as described here.
+There is a script called rescue.sh in /bin directory to reflash the router, as described on this page.
 We won't use it because it supports btrfs only.

 / # ls bin/